hasanenv/flask-redis-app-docker/README.md

 ## Demo GIF:
 ![Demo (GIF)](assets/demo.gif)

 A containerised web app built with Flask and Redis using Docker Compose.
 The Flask service connects to a Redis database to count and store page visits.
+Data is persisted between container restarts using a Docker volume.

 ---

 ## Features
 - Flask web app container running locally on port 5000
-- Redis container for view count storage
+- Redis container for view count storage with persistent volume
 - Docker Compose for orchestration and network configuration
-- Lightweight and easily extendable setup

 ---

 ## How It Works
 - The Flask app handles HTTP requests and displays the current view count.
 - Redis stores and increments the counter each time the page is accessed.
 - Both containers communicate through Docker’s internal network using the service name `redis` as the hostname.
+- Redis data is persisted using a Docker volume, so counts are retained even if containers are stopped or rebuilt.

 ---